 The direct reduced iron process (DRI) is becoming more and more important in the climate change debate about producing steel with as little CO2 as possible.
-Learn more about this process in this article.

 Direct reduced iron (DRI) process